macmade/Objective-CPP/README.md

 ### License:

-CPPNotifications is released under the terms of the [Boost][1] Software License - Version 1.0.
+Objective-CPP is released under the terms of the [Boost][1] Software License - Version 1.0.

 [1]: http://www.boost.org/LICENSE_1_0.txt   "BOOST"